 • Preheat oven to 450°F*.
 Combine olive oil and chopped fresh herbs.
 Set aside.

-• Arrange the turkey on a large rimmed baking sheet.
+• Arrange the turkey on a baking sheet with a large rim.
 Dab the skin dry with paper towels.
 Brush with the olive oil mixture and season well with salt and pepper.

 • Roast the turkey for 1 ¼ hrs to 1 ½ hrs or until the thickest part of the thigh reaches 165°F.